petri-labs/warmage/docs/basics/gas.md

 Handlers would require a valid signature, and the sender balance to be enough to pay for the gas.
 But in Ethereum, _this endpoint can be called without specifying any sender address_.

-For that reason, a specific query API `EstimateGas` is implemented in Merlion.
+For that reason, a specific query API `EstimateGas` is implemented in Warmage.
 It will apply the transaction against the current block/state and perform a binary search in order to find the optimal gas value to return to the user (the same transaction will be applied over and over until we find the minimum gas needed before it fails).
 The reason we need to use a binary search is that the gas required for the transaction might be higher than the value returned by the EVM